blacksmithgu/obsidian-dataview/docs/docs/data-annotation.md

 - `path`: The full path of the file.
 - `subtasks`: Any subtasks of this task.
 - `real`: If true, this is a real task; otherwise, it is a list element above/below a task.
-- `completedDate` or `completed-date`: The date a task was completed.
+- `completion`: The date a task was completed.
 If not annotated, will default to file modified time.
-- `dueDate` or `due-date` or `due`: The date a task is due, if it has one.
+- `due`: The date a task is due, if it has one.
-- `createdDate` or `created-date` or `created`: The date a task was created.
+- `created`: The date a task was created.
 If not annotated, defaults to file creation time.
-- `hasInlineAnnotations` or `has-inline-annotations`: If the task includes inline annotations using `::`.
+- `annotated`: True if the task has any custom annotations, and false otherwise.

 ---